PAIDiPaidThis.com

 Apoquel vs Cytopoint: which itchy-dog treatment costs less in the UK?

-If your dog will not stop scratching, the vet will often reach for one of two modern treatments: Apoquel tablets or a Cytopoint injection.
-They tackle the itch in different ways and they are priced in completely different ways too, which makes a straight comparison tricky.
-The real prices below let you see how the two stack up for your dog's size and situation.
+If your dog will not stop scratching, the vet will usually reach for one of two modern treatments: Apoquel tablets or a Cytopoint injection.
+They tackle the itch in different ways, and they are priced in completely different ways too, which makes a straight comparison tricky.
+Apoquel is a daily tablet you dose at home; Cytopoint is a jab given in the consult room every few weeks.
+The real prices below let you see how the two stack up for your dog's size, coat of fur and how long the flare-up lasts.

 The quick version

-- Apoquel is a daily tablet, so the cost is spread out and scales with your dog's weight.
+• Apoquel is a daily tablet, so the cost is spread out over the month and scales with your dog's weight.

-- Cytopoint is an injection given at the clinic, so you pay per jab plus the consult.
+• Cytopoint is an injection given at the clinic, so you pay per jab plus a consult fee each time it is due.

-- A bigger dog needs a larger dose of either, which pushes the price up.
+• A bigger dog needs a larger dose of either drug, which pushes the price up regardless of which one you choose.

-- Buying tablets on a written prescription and filling them online can cut the Apoquel bill sharply.
+• Buying Apoquel on a written prescription and filling it at an online pharmacy can cut the tablet bill sharply compared with buying at the clinic counter.

 Published and surveyed prices